winduum/winduum/README.md

 It's a mix of words **Tailwind** _(Popular CSS utility framework)_ and **Tuum** _(Estonian word for "core")_.<br>

 Winduum approach to **Tailwind** is little different.
 It encourages to write components in CSS or other (pre/post)-processors.
-And to use Tailwind only for utility classes to enhance the components.
-It also leverages the use of CSS properties as much possible.<br>
+And to use TailwindCSS only for utility classes to enhance the components.
+It also leverages the use of CSS properties as much possible.